Marine Ecologist – Coastal Ecology and Management

 She uses statistical, molecular and GIS methods to develop applied tools for coastal management.
 Recent work includes the development of a multivariate model for estuary health assessment; eDNA-based biomonitoring tools; a cumulative impact index for Tauranga Harbour; and spatially explicit models to map ecosystem service provision.

-Dana has roles within the Sustainable Seas National Science Challenge: Measuring Ecosystem Services (Phase 1), Tipping Points (Phase 1) and Communicating Risk and Uncertainty (Phase 2).
+Dana has roles within several Sustainable Seas National Science Challenge projects: Communicating Risk and Uncertainty, Building a Seaweed Sector, Tipping Points, Measuring Ecosystem Services and Synthesis of Tasman and Golden Bay Research.
 As part of the Tipping Points project, she led the Top of the South component of New Zealand’s first national-scale marine experiment, which assessed the cumulative effects of multiple stressors in estuaries.

 She was a key researcher in two cross-cultural, multi-disciplinary research programmes that collectively spanned 10 years (Manaaki Taha Moana and Oranga Taiao Oranga Tangata).
 Through partnerships with Manaaki Te Awanui and Taiao Raukawa these projects developed tools to empower tangata whenua in the co-management and restoration of coastal areas.
 Dana’s role was to provide the ecological expertise to underpin tool development, delivering western science that gave voice to the te ao Māori worldview.